 Punitive damages are unique among the types of damages because they are assigned strictly to punish the defendant.
 There is nothing you can do to affect whether punitive damages will be assigned.
 They are very rare in personal injury cases anyway, so you should not factor them into your calculations.

 An attorney can help you determine how much your general and special compensatory damages are worth.
 By adding these two types of damages together, you can figure out how much you would get if your case continued to its natural conclusion.
 That will help you figure out whether a settlement offer is appealing or not.
 Your attorney will also help you make this decision.
-Never accept or reject a settlement offer without first discussing it with your legal representation, like a personal injury lawyer in Tucson, AZ.
+Never accept or reject a settlement offer without first discussing it with your legal representation, like a personal injury lawyer.